 You might be surprised to learn most of the information criminals want can be found in your recycle bin.
 Thieves know this, and routinely steal recycling bins and trash cans.
 They’re not only looking for bank account numbers and credit cards.
 Sometimes all they need is a name, tax ID number, or address.

-Hopefully you own a paper shredder and use it frequently to shred all documents that contain private information.
+You can hire shredding services to handle not only the secure destruction of your confidential materials but hard drive and media destruction as well.
 For example, bank statements, invoices, and general correspondence are all documents that should be shredded when they’re no longer needed.
 Shredding unnecessary documents also ensures you stay in alignment with privacy laws.

 Adopting the motto “shred it all” is wise.
 However, don’t shred all documents immediately, ShredQuick explains.
 Keep tax documents for seven years, bank statements for four years, and employment applications for two years.
 You might need hard copies, so don’t be quick to get rid of everything right away.
 If you do shred everything, be sure to keep digital copies.
 Although, storing information digitally comes with a higher level of responsibility to keep it safe.